Forgot my ID or password.

 Log in to my account

-In 2016, CVS/caremark provides your pharmacy benefits.
-Starting in 2017, OptumRx will be your new resource for pharmacy benefits.
+New in 2017, OptumRx is your resource for pharmacy benefits.

 You deserve to know if the medications you’re using are safe, and we’re committed to notifying you and your prescribing doctor of drug recalls.
 Use this online tool to search for recalls, market withdrawals and safety alerts on FDA-regulated products.